swiftlang/swift-evolution/proposals/nnnn-actors.md

 * the overriding and overridden declarations have the same actor isolation or
 * the overriding declaration is actor-independent.

-In the absence of an explicitly-specified actor-isolation attribute (i.e, a global actor attribute or `@actorIndependent`), the overriding declaration will inherit the actor isolation of the overridden declaration.
+In the absence of an explicitly-specified actor-isolation attribute (i.e, `@actorIndependent`), the overriding declaration will inherit the actor isolation of the overridden declaration.

 #### Protocol conformance